 When I knit my first baby sweater for Hunter I didn’t know very much about knitting for babies.
 It was a yellow February Baby Sweater (pattern by EZ) and it was a fabulous bright yellow.
 I brought it to knit night to show it off and a woman told me I shouldn’t have knit yellow, it looks terrible on babies and brings out their jaundice…it was a bit crushing.

-Since then Emily and I have produced four little ones between us and while that woman was wrong (all my littles look just fine in yellow) Em and I have learned a thing or two about knitting for babies.
+Since then Emily and I have produced four little ones between us and while that woman was wrong (all my littles look just fine in yellow, and anyone can wear any colour they want) Em and I have learned a thing or two about knitting for babies.
 Here are our words of wisdom!

 1. Size Up